jim-easterbrook/Photini/README.rst

 For details of how to download and install these, please see the `documentation <http://jim-easterbrook.github.io/Photini/doc/html/installation.html>`_.

-I hope that Photini will be a cross-platform application - do let me know if you try it on Windows or MacOS.
+Photini should be a cross-platform application - do let me know if you try it on Windows or MacOS.

 Documentation
 -------------